micwik/ArnLib/README.md

 * Support for managing changed script restart in jobstack.

-* Service Api, for calling routines over tcp/ip.
-Just as remote signal slots.
+* Service Api, for calling routines anywhere in connected Arn.
+Remote procedure call made simple as "remote signal slots".

 * All data streams can easily be monitored and manual testdata can be inserted (see ArnBrowser).